ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if they are unsuccessfully decrypted: no.

-* OPT12: Optionally, specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request: see {{rekeying}}.
+* OPT12: Optionally, specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request: the KDC SHOULD NOT perform a group rekeying, unless already scheduled to occur shortly (see {{sec-key-renewal-request}}).

 * OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no.